panche12/karinas-spotify/README.md

 Here's how I did it:

-The COUNTIF function allowed me to count the number of times the value in H2 ("Taylor Swift") appears in the column B2:B (**artistName**).
+The COUNTIF function allows me to count the number of times the value in H2 ("Taylor Swift") appears in the column B2:B (**artistName**).
 In this case, B2:B is the range, and H2 is the criterion.
 This helped me find the count of Taylor Swift streams Karina played in the past year.

-Double clicking the
+Double-clicking the blue circle on the lower-right corner of the cell allowed me to autofill the column.
+The same formula is used with their respective criterion (H3 for FIFTY FIFTY, H4 for charlieonnafriday, etc.) This helped me calculate the amount of times each artist was streamed.
 <img width="941" alt="Screenshot 2024-04-10 at 5 17 51 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/a84a8948-c77c-4959-8817-68f26cd62f7a">

+The COUNTUNIQUEIFS function returns the number of tracks Karina listened to by the respective artists.
+This function counts the number of unique values, in this case the distinct number of tracks, that meet multiple criteria, which are the **artistName** and **trackName**.
 <img width="1058" alt="Screenshot 2024-04-10 at 5 18 13 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/d68e117f-2821-4f2c-9554-2d8b9769f97a">

 <img width="1107" alt="Screenshot 2024-04-10 at 5 18 32 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/0c7d1370-1ad5-4223-a924-c4cab31a3cf1">